natecheney-dev/web-sprint-challenge-javascript-fundamentals/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read.

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.
+- .map goes over the array and goes to a particular item, which can thing be used to change a value. .reduce has two parameters, the accumulator and the current value, so it is generally used to add and multiply all of a specific item together throughout an object. .filter looks for a true or false, so if item.key = value it will add that particular item to a new array.
 2. Explain the difference between a callback and a higher order function.
+-Higher order functions take in other functions as parameters while a callback function is passed into a higher order function and is expected to be called / used within that function.
 3. Explain what a closure is.
+-A closure is when an inner function is nested within an outer function, which gives that inner function access to the variables declared in the outer function.
 4. Describe the four principles of the 'this' keyword.
+-window binding ~ if none of the other rules are applied, this will occur and it will return the window as undefined.
+(Wrong way of doing .this)
+-implicit binding ~ javaScript is told that whatever is to the left of the (dot) is what 'this' refers to.
+-explicit binding ~ javaScript is told that .this will refer to .call, .bind, or .apply.
+-new binding~ when using a contructor function, this will point to the new object.
 5. Why do we need super() in an extended class?
+-super calls the parents function which gives us access to it's attributes in the child function.
 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions